-Pressure measurement can be performed in two ways, by reference instruments (often mechanical) or pressure gauges, being the medium in which it works and its required precision the determinant factors to choose the type of instrument utilized (Doebelin, 2004).
+Pressure measurement can be performed in two ways, by reference instruments (often mechanical) or by pressure gauges, being the medium in which it works and its required precision the determinant factors to choose the type of instrument utilized (Doebelin, 2004).

-The pressure gauges act like sensors.
+The pressure gauges act like sensor and gauge.
 The second includes the first.
 Sensor element (elastic) absorbs the deformations, which is transformed in measurable signals by the gauge (Figliola and Beasley, 2006).